 What can I do if the subject I need tutoring in isn’t offered?

 We want you to succeed in class, but recognize that not all classes can be represented with tutoring/supplemental learning; however, you may have options not yet considered, contact your course instructor or academic advisor for suggestions.
 Additionally, visit the Academic Resources page to see what more might be available to you.

 What Subject(s) are offered?

-At this time, University Center attempts to offer free tutoring in math, english, and science.
-Availability of tutoring services is in large part dependent on us having qualified applicants who are willing and able to tutor for $8.56/hr with fewer than 10 hours/week.
+At this time, University Center's Student Success Center offers free tutoring in various subject areas - Click here for the tutoring schedule and current subjects offered.
 If you need help in a subject that is not available for tutoring, you are encouraged to utilize your HOME Campus's resources or Varsity Tutors or BrightStorm.

 Who is eligible for tutoring?
 Is it free?

 Any student who is current and registered for classes at one of the six post-secondary South Dakota public universities offered at UC may utilize our tutoring services for free.